 Ipcar and Round the Cove Forest Management Planning

 The forests in the two municipal forests are quite different, and suggest different management plans.
 The Ipcar Natural Preserve in the Five Islands community of Georgetown is comprised of mostly mature spruce, 90-100 years old, growing on thin soils characteristic of much of rocky Georgetown.
 The mature spruce in Ipcar have been increasingly blowing down in recent years, which is a natural a process for spruce this old growing on thin coastal soils.
-The Conservation Commission is trying to figure out what management action, if any, is warranted.
-To keep informed on Ipcar management planning, check out the Ipcar Forest Management web page of this web site.

 REPORTS: 2013 Ipcar and Round the Cove Forest Management Reports